 If you find that your result is not what you had hoped, don’t despair.
 Use this as an opportunity to learn your weaknesses and aim to improve on these areas before the exam period arrives.

-If you are at school or college, your teacher or tutor may have a selection of relevant past papers to give you.
+If you are at school or college, your teacher or English tutor may have a selection of relevant past papers to give you.
 The benefit of doing past papers in a classroom setting is that you will be more focused on the task at hand, plus your teacher can use their familiarity with the marking scheme to give you constructive feedback.
 Your educational establishment’s website or intranet pages may also have past exam papers listed for reference.

 Alternatively, exam boards tend to upload past papers from a range of subjects.
 If you know which exam board is assessing your work, go to the relevant pages on their website for past papers and additional exam revision.